Trained band: American train bands

 In the 17th century New England colonial militia units were usually referred to as "train bands" or, sometimes, "trained bands".
 Typically, each town would elect three officers to lead its train band with the ranks of captain, lieutenant and ensign.
 As the populations of towns varied widely, larger towns usually had more than one train band.
 In the middle of the 1600s train bands began to be referred to as companies.

 On December 13, 1636 the Massachusetts Militia was organised into three regiments - North, South and East.
-As there are National Guard units descendants of these regiments, this date is used as the "birthday" of the National Guard, despite the fact that citizen militias in the American Colonies date back to the Jamestown settlement in 1607.
+As there are National Guard units descendants of these regiments, this date is used as the "birthday" of the National Guard, despite the fact that citizen militias in the American Colonies date back to the Jamestown settlement in 1607 far before the United States existed.